Intermittent fasting is as effective as counting calories, new study finds

 Varady's research finds that intermittent fasting can indeed help people lose weight and keep it off over the course of a year, with effects similar to tracking calories.
 The results of the clinical trial were published in the Annals of Internal Medicine.

-Varady's team recruited 90 adults with obesity (meaning a BMI over 30) from the Chicago area and randomly assigned them to three groups: one could only eat between noon and 8 p.m.; another had to count calories and cut their daily energy intake by 25%; and a third group didn't make any changes to their eating.
+Varady's team recruited 90 adults with obesity (meaning a body mass index over 30) from the Chicago area and randomly assigned them to one of three groups: One group could eat only between noon and 8 p.m., another had to count calories and cut daily energy intake by 25%, and the third group didn't make any changes to their eating.

 After six months of weight loss, the participants had a "weight maintenance phase."
 That was accomplished by extending the eating window from eight hours to 10 hours in the intermittent fasting group and bumping up the caloric intake in the calorie restriction group.